Unlocking the Power of Bridging Finance. All You Need to Know

 Fast competitive bridging finance from reputable and financially secure bridging lenders.
 We have reliable and competitive lenders for you.
 Our strong relationships with lenders ensure we can obtain fast and flexible loans for your needs.

-We can arrange finance for your next project.
+We can arrange bridging finance for your next project.
 It might be a flip, a refurbishment or you need to release equity from a property for short-term cash flow.

 If you are in a chain we also have lenders who can help finance the purchase whilst retaining your current property.
-We also offer second charge bridging as well.
+We offer second charge bridging as well.

 If you need finance for buying at auction we have that covered and for more information on auction finance read here

-An experienced developer had purchased an empty office block for £450,000 which had planning permission to convert into six flats.
+An experienced developer had purchased an empty office block for £450,000 in Gloucestershire which had planning permission to convert into six flats.
 The work was going to take eight months which included an extension.

-Because of the refurbishment and the property had no current income we applied for a bridging loan over 18 months.
+Because of the refurbishment and the property had no current income the client could not get a BTL mortgage.

-The finance was agreed to provide enough time to finish the refurbishment and remortgage.
-We had already identified that several lenders would provide the exit route on a BTL Mortgage which gave our client the comfort that the exit route for the bridge was in place.
+The finance was agreed to provide enough time to finish the refurbishment and complete the remortgage.
+We had already identified that several lenders would provide the exit route on a BTL Mortgage which gave our client and the lender the comfort the repayment for the bridge was in place.